 Teaching Philosophy

 As a researcher and teacher educator, I orient my work around critical literacies, culturally (and linguistically) sustaining pedagogies, and anti-racist curriculum.
 I aim to facilitate experiences that enable current and future teachers and researchers to disrupt deficit narratives and damage-centered research.
-In my courses, I prioritizing frameworks that uplift the complex range of language and literacy practices of our students.
+In my courses, I prioritize frameworks that uplift the complex range of language and literacy practices of our students.
 As teachers, I believe we must approach our work with an understanding of power, privilege, and oppression, and how education can reinforce or disrupt these dynamics.

-Courses Taught
+Courses Previously Taught

 TL525: Teaching English Language Learners in Middle/High School